openstack-archive/sahara/doc/source/userdoc/vanilla_plugin.rst

     historyserver
   + Cluster can't have nodemanager nodes if it doesn't have resourcemanager
   + Cluster can have at most one hiveserver node.
+  + Cluster can have at most one spark history server and this process is also required for Spark EDP